Trump says he will 'feel out' Putin in Alaska on ending the war in Ukraine

 European leaders are calling on Trump to consult closely with Zelenskyy ahead of the meeting.
 Trump said he would talk with the Ukrainian president and European allies both before and immediately after the summit.

-The upcoming meeting is the first time Trump and Putin have met face to face since 2019.
-He said said the next step should be for Zelenskyy and Putin to meet in person.
+The upcoming meeting is the first time Trump and Putin have met face-to-face since 2019.
+He said the next step should be for Zelenskyy and Putin to meet in person.
 "I'll be there if they need, but I want to have a meeting set up between the two leaders."

 Copyright 2025 NPR